-- Missed Quizzes: Missed quizzes will receive a mark of 0; there will be no extensions or make-ups for quizzes.
-If you need to miss one quiz for any reason, no need to inform us that mark will simply be dropped and your remaining four quizzes will be counted, as per the marking scheme.
-If you need to miss a second quiz for a legitimate reason (such as an illness), you must contact us at sta261@utoronto.ca within one week of the missed quiz, and the weight of that quiz will be evenly distributed among the other quizzes and final assessment.
-You cannot, however, miss three or more quizzes, regardless of the reasons; doing so will result in an automatic course failure, as it is not possible to assign a meaningful grade with so much course work missed. - Missed Participation: No accommodations will be provided for missed lecture or discussion participation, as the grading scheme already allows you to miss a week of participation and still earn full credit. - Missed Final Assessment: If you miss the final assessment for a legitimate reason (such as an illness), you must contact us at sta261@utoronto.ca within one week of the final assessment date to request accommodation.
-A make-up final assessment may be offered sometime after the August final assessment period.
-Note that this make-up assessment may have a different format from the original (for example, it may be an oral exam).
+- Missed Midterms: Missed midterms will receive a mark of 0; there will be no extensions or make-ups for midterms.
+If you need to miss a midterm for a legitimate reason (such as an illness), you must inform us at sta261@utoronto.ca within one week of the missed midterm, and the weight of that midterm will be evenly distributed among the other midterm and final exam.
+You must also forward us one of the following recognized forms of documentation: - An Absence Declaration via ACORN (you must direct ACORN to forward a copy of your completed form to sta261@utoronto.ca); note that students may submit one absence declaration per academic term - A UofT Verification of Illness or Injury (VOI) form - A letter from your College Registrar's Office - A letter of Academic Accommodation from Accessibility Services - Missed Participation: No accommodations will be provided for missed lecture or discussion participation, as the grading scheme already allows you to miss a week of participation and still earn full credit. - Missed Final Exam: If you miss the final exam for a legitimate reason (such as an illness), you must submit a petition to request to write the exam at a later time, which will occur sometime after the August final exam period.
+Note that this make-up exam may have a different format from the original (for example, it may be an oral exam) and may be prepared by a different instructor.
+Note that as per departmental policy, if you do not write the August final exam, your course grade on ACORN will be calculated as if you had obtained a 0 on that exam; if you write a make-up exam in the future, the grade will be adjusted then.